Operation Smile Canada

 Results and Impact

-Charity Intelligence has rated Operation Smile Canada as Average based on demonstrated impact per dollar spent.
+Charity Intelligence has given Operation Smile Canada an impact rating of Average based on demonstrated impact per dollar spent.
+While Ci highlights these key results, they may not be a complete representation of the charity’s results and impact.

 Impact Rating: Average